Area: | 2,800,000 m² |

 Production

 Many millions of engine components are also manufactured in Salzgitter every year.
-In 2021, 3.7 million conrods, more than 900,000 cylinder heads, 900,000 crankcases and 830,000 crankshafts were produced, for example.
+In 2023, for example, 3.6 million conrods, 1 million cylinder heads, about 860,000 crankcases and 767,000 crankshafts were produced.

-As part of the transformation towards electric mobility, the Salzgitter component plant has specialised in production of rotors and stators, two elementary components of an electric drive.
+has specialised in the production of rotors and stators, two elementary components of an electric drive.
 Both components are used in the models of the Volkswagen ID. family.

 Plant management